-- Not wearing underwear, practising in the gym, or exercising may lead to sweating and a foul odour.
+- Not wearing underwear, gym practice, or exercise may lead to sweating and a foul odor.
 There is no layer to absorb the sweat without underwear, and the smell can permeate.

 Your vulva needs to breathe free.
-Wearing loose cotton underwear or going commando can be the solutions for a healthy and infection-free vulva and vagina.
+Wearing loose cotton underwear or going commando can be the solution for a healthy and infection-free vulva and vagina.